SWC-Advanced-Microscopy/standard_source_to_photons/README.md

 In principle raw data can be converted to photons and, even if just stored as LZW compressed 8 bit tiffs, will yield a data saving of around 10x.

+# What is here
+Here you will find some Python code and notebooks that show how to convert data from a tritium source into photons.
+You will also find a MATLAB implementation of this pipeline.
+Many multi-photon microscopes run the MATLAB-based [ScanImage](https://www.mbfbioscience.com/products/scanimage/) software and it is helpful to be able to make the conversions at the rig within MATLAB without requring a Python install.
+You may look through the MATLAB and Python notebooks to examine the results.
+If you wish to re-run the notebooks or play with the data, the required TIFF files can be found on Gin at [raacampbell/NV_photon_calibration_250122/](https://gin.g-node.org/raacampbell/NV_photon_calibration_250122/).

 ## Citations
 This work is based on the [original minimal Python code](https://github.com/datajoint/anscombe-numcodecs) from Dimitri Yatsenko.
 The approach used here calculates means and variances using only sequential frames.